artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 }
 ```

 What we care about is `&injectionHook` which gets passed to `autoLoadedNotify` as a pointer to a function.
-Oddly enough, I'm a tad confused about the fact that the injection hook contains itself, but lets roll with it for now.
-Perhaps it's never actually called, _I asked_ it's for Android support, and isn't used.
+Oddly enough, I'm a tad confused about the fact that the injection hook contains a reference to the function that calls it, but lets roll with it for now.
+Perhaps it's never actually called, _I asked_ -it's for Android support, and isn't used.

 So, we've had a fairly typical `NSBundle` `- load` load our classes into the runtime.
 This triggered the `InjectionBundle.bundle` to have it's classes created, and the first thing it does is pass a reference back to the `BundleInjection` class instance for the `injectionHook` function that calls the `load` on the new classes.